Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableStatusBarComboTimer

-Enabling this will cause a countdown to appear in the status bar until the combo counter is reset.
+When enabled, a countdown will be displayed in the status bar showing the time until the combo counter is reset.

 powermode.explosionDuration

-The setting key is explosionDuration, but this setting is related to the effect in general.
+The setting key is explosionDuration, but this setting applies to the effect as a whole

 You can set the duration of the Power Mode effect in milliseconds.

-The default is 1000 milliseconds (1 second), and if you set it to 0, it will continue to be displayed in a loop, which is a bit annoying.
+The default is 1000 milliseconds (1 second), and if you set it to 0 it will continue to display in a loop, which can be a bit annoying.

 powermode.explosionFrequency

-The key setting is explosionFrequency, but it is a general setting for the effect.
+The key setting is explosionFrequency, but this is a general setting for the effect

 This setting allows you to set the number of keystrokes required for the effect to appear.

-The default is 2, so if you type twice, the effect will be displayed once.
+The default is 2, so the effect will appear once after two typings.

-If you set it to 100, it won't come out at all and it's a little sad, so I think it's better to set it to a somewhat smaller number.
+If you set it to 100, it won't come out at all, which is a bit disappointing, so I think it's better to set it to a smaller number.

 powermode.explosionOffset

-This is a setting that adjusts the Y coordinate where the effect is displayed; if it is greater than 0, it will be offset upwards, and if it is less than 0, it will be offset downwards.
+This setting adjusts the Y coordinate at which the effect is displayed; if it is greater than 0, it will be offset upwards, and if it is less than 0, it will be offset downwards

-The display position differs slightly depending on the type of effect (probably depends on the display size of the gif file), so you need to find a value that just fits over the cursor with this setting.
+The display position varies slightly depending on the type of effect (probably depending on the display size of the gif file), so you will need to find a value in this setting that fits exactly on the cursor

 powermode.explosionOrder

-This setting does not work if you are using a preset effect, but if you specify multiple images with powermode.customExplosions, the display order will be determined according to this setting.
+This setting does not work when using preset effects, but if multiple images are specified in powermode.customExplosions, the display order will be determined according to this setting.

-The default is random, which means a randomly selected image will be selected.
+The default is random which will select a randomly generated image,

-If you have experience with arrays in programs, you should be aware that if you specify a positive number, the first image will be 0.
+This is basic knowledge for anyone who has worked with arrays in programming, but please note that if you specify a positive number, the first image will be set to 0

 powermode.explosionSize

-The x direction is specified by rem, so if the default is 6, it will be displayed at 6 times the font size.
+The x direction is specified with rem, so if you use the default value of 6, it will be displayed six times the font size.

-The size in the y direction is specified by ch, so there is no need to worry about the original image being stretched strangely.
+The size in the y direction is specified with ch, so there is no need to worry about the original image being stretched strangely.

-By the way, rem is a unit used in CSS, and 1rem is the font size of the root element (the em value of the root).
+By the way, rem is a unit used in CSS, and 1 rem is the font size of the root element (the root em value).

 powermode.gifMode

-When Power Mode effects are displayed continuously, you can choose whether to rewind and display them at the beginning, or to display them from the beginning.
+When Power Mode effects are displayed consecutively, you can choose to rewind to the beginning or resume from where you left off.
+Select

-Basically, I think restart is fine, but if you set a slightly longer GIF file, you will be able to see the continuation every time you press the key, so if you set your favorite video, you can watch carrots right in front of you.
-This means that you can also use it to hang it (?).
+Basically, restart is fine, but if you set a slightly longer GIF file, you'll be able to see the rest of it every time you type, so if you set your favorite video, you can use it like dangling a carrot in front of your eyes (?)

-However, please note that continue will not work if a PNG file is specified.
+However, please note that continue will not work if you specify a PNG file

 powermode.maxExplosions